 Medical students who wish to receive four to eight weeks of course credit can complete a research elective during the post-clerkship phase of the MD curriculum.
 Research electives offer students an additional experience in the wide-ranging fields of medicine practiced at Keck and its affiliated institutions, both domestic and abroad.

 Dean’s Research Scholars Program

-The Dean has established a competitive fifth year fellowship for those medical students who wish to spend an additional year conducting biomedical research in a discipline and area of their choice.
-Under the leadership of Dr. David Hinton, director, Medical Student Research Training and Pathology, Neurological Surgery and Ophthalmology, these opportunities are designed to provide medical students access to research experiences in both basic and clinical biomedical sciences.
+The Dean’s Research Scholars (DRS) Program is a competitive fifth-year fellowship for medical students who wish to spend an additional year conducting full-time biomedical research in a discipline and area of their choice.
+The DRS year is designed to provide medical students access to rigorous research experiences in both basic and clinical biomedical sciences.
 Students can pursue this option between years II and III or between years III and IV.

 Clinical Scientist Training Program (CTSP) for Medical Students